Skip to main content

 Publicly available server

-If your server is publicly available or in a private network, the simplest and easiest way is to connect to the API Server directly.
+If your server is publicly available or resides within a private network, the simplest and easiest way is to directly connect it to the API server.
 Header parameters can be added to secure your REST API calls.

-The disadvantage of this method is that API requests are visible to the end users.
+The disadvantage of this method is that API requests are visible to end-users.
 The REST API server should allow Cross-Origin Resource Sharing (CORS).

-Cross-Origin Resource Sharing (CORS) is an HTTP-header-based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+Cross-Origin Resource Sharing (CORS) is an HTTP-header-based method that enables a server to specify any origins (domain, scheme, or port) other than its own from which a browser should allow the loading of resources.

 Example

-We already explained how to configure the panel in the video mentioned above.
+We already explained how to configure the plugin in the video mentioned above.
 If this method works for your use case, you can find server code examples in the plugin's GitHub repository.

 server-json/server.ts